bigscotia10/ipinfo-domain-lookups/README.md

 ## TODO:
 The waf.js script is a work in progress.
 My goal is to quickly itterate over all the subdomains to get WAF yes/no and what WAF is if found.
 I need to do more research on best approaches, right now it's just using lots of if statements.

+## FOR PYTHON VERSION:
+Run the following: pip install python-dotenv requests (Make sure to add your .env file for your API Key)